Remember my awesome product? It’s still for sale. Click here to buy!

 But you can still benefit from segmentation while still focusing on normal operations.

-This article will give you ground level, actionable, strategic recommendations on different segmentation tactics so you can leverage segmentation like the big dogs.
+This article will give you ground level, actionable, strategic recommendations on different segmentation tactics so you can leverage customer segmentation analysis like the big dogs.

 Why is client segmentation the best thing since bacon?